 • Upgrade controller: This is one of the largest expenses of the upgrade.
 Typically,

 since separately excited systems are more manufacturer design specific, they are rated for an exact voltage rather than a range.
 More often than not, series controllers are rated for a voltage range, such as 36-48V.
 If so, you can keep the same controller, save lots of money, and just run a higher voltage through the unit.
-If not, the controller must be replaced in the upgrade with an aftermarket substitute rated for that voltage (Alltrax, GE, Curtis, and others are available from www.golfcarcatalog.com).
+If not, the controller must be replaced in the upgrade with an aftermarket substitute rated for that voltage (Alltrax, GE, Curtis, and others are available from www.golfcarcatalog.com) while performing a 36V to 48V conversion.

 • Upgrade solenoid: Solenoids are high amperage switches typically installed between the battery bank and controller.
 They are much less expensive than controllers and are designed to fail rather than the controller in a surge situation.
-Generally, they are voltage specific so if upgrading from 36V DC to 48V DC, you’ll need to source a 48V solenoid rated at the same level as your controller’s current (amperage).
+Generally, they are voltage specific so within a 36V to 48V conversion, you’ll need to source a 48V solenoid rated at the same level as your controller’s current (amperage).

 • Upgrade motor: Most DC motors, whether series or separately excited are rated for a range of voltage such as 36V-48V.
 Be sure to check your motor rating.
-If it’s rated for up to 48V, it does not need upgrading.
+If it’s rated for up to 48V, it does not need upgrading in this 36V to 48V conversion.
 If it is not, you’ll need to source a 48V separately excited or series motor, depending on your application.

-• Upgrade batteries: Of course, to covert from 36V up to 48V, your battery bank must be changed.
+• Upgrade batteries: Of course, during a 36V to 48V conversion, your battery bank must be changed.
 This can be accomplished in several ways.
 Be sure to tailor your battery bank to you application and needs.
 You can use four 12V batteries, six 8V batteries or eight 6V batteries.
 Be sure to note that the more lead present in your battery bank (lead acid only and weight aside), the further your distance travelled on a charge (range).
 Six 8V batteries will have a greater range than four 12V’s, while eight 6V’s will produce the greatest range of the three, all else being equal.

-Last but not least, with any voltage change, regardless of the electrical system, a new charger must be sourced.
+Last but not least, with any voltage change, regardless of the electrical system, a new charger must be sourced for any 36V to 48V conversion.
 A 36V charger will never fully charge a 48V battery bank regardless of how much time you allow.
 This is a large expense that many people often overlook.
 The voltage must match your battery bank exactly, although the charger amperage can vary.
 The higher the amperage, the faster the battery bank will charge, but also the greater risk of battery damage.
 Be sure to select your charger carefully based on the brand, voltage, amperage, and type of batteries you use.

-So, now that I’ve covered the basics of how to upgrade from 36V to 48V, let’s wrap it up
+So, now that I’ve covered the basics of a 36V to 48V conversion, let’s wrap it up

 with a brief word about what you’ll gain.
 The single largest misconception in the golf cart industry is that 48V cart will go further than 36V versions.
 You will NOT gain more range if you convert from six 6V batteries to six 8V batteries, but you WILL gain range if you use eight 6V batteries due to greater amount of lead.
-It all depends on your battery bank.
+It all depends on your battery bank used with this 36V to 48V conversion.

 All else being equal you will gain more speed.
 If you increase the voltage to any electric motor, it will spin faster.
 The voltage change alone will NOT increase your torque; this